hrvach/deskhop/README.md

 |                    |     |                |          |
 |                    |     |          Total | 11.53    |

+USB-A connector can be Molex MX-67643-0910 or a cheaper/budget one that shares the same dimensions.

 Additional steps:

  - making the PCB ([Gerber provided](pcb/), JLC does it for a few bucks, choose 1.6 mm thickness)